guidotiana/Milbinding/README.md

 We provide a script for installing all the (python) libraries required to use our equivariant graph autoencoder via Anaconda.
 After activating your base environment, type in your terminal:

-`$ ./install_packages_OSX.sh` if your operating system is macOS `$ ./install_packages_LINUX.sh` if your operating system is Linux
+`$ ./install_packages_OSX.sh` if your operating system is macOS

+`$ ./install_packages_LINUX.sh` if your operating system is Linux

+The script will create a conda environment named *Milbinding* which contains all the dependencies to reproduce our results and to use our equivariant graph autoencoder.
+You can activate the environment by typing:

+`$ conda activate Milbinding`